mykle1/Hello-Lucy/README.md

 * Replace the MMM-voice.js and the node helper.js in the MMM-voice module folder.
 I've provided the enhanced files in this repo.

-* Install the modules listed above for immediate use with this enhancement
+* Install any or all of the modules listed above for immediate use with this enhancement

 * Replace respective module.js files with the module.js files in this repo